fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 First, complete all the steps and checkups mentioned throught the guide and once the Node process is running perform a health check.

-To run a quick health checkup, send a GET request to `/health` endpoing of the RPC on [port](/docs/node/requirements#ports) 4069.
+To run a quick health checkup, send a GET request to `/health` endpoint of the RPC on [port](/docs/node/requirements#ports) 4069.

 ```sh
 curl -w "\p" localhost:4069/health